Ophthalmology Update 2025

 Format: Subspecialists debate hot topics in their fields.
 Audience voting determines the winner!

-Moderators: Julie Schallhorn, MD, MS & Frank Brodie, MD
+Moderators: Julie Schallhorn, MD, MS, & Frank Brodie, MD

-Not First – Yvonne Ou, MD
+First strike with light – Yvonne Ou, MD

 All day long – Gerami Seitzman, MD